Ultimate Guide: Add a Calendar to Your Notion Page for Seamless Scheduling and Time Management in Your Workspace

 Step 2: Add a New Database

-to open the block menu.
-Select "Database – Full Page" or "Database – Inline" depending on your layout preference.
-This action creates a new database on your page.
+With your page ready, click the "+" button or type /database to open the block menu.
+Choose "Database – Full Page" or "Database – Inline" depending on your layout preference.
+This creates a new database on your page, which you can later customize to function as a calendar.

 Step 3: Choose the Calendar View